AElfProject/aelf-docs/docs/quick-start/node-operators/set-up-a-node-on-testnet/index.md

 * c5.xlarge or N2 instance: 4 vCPU, 8GiB RAM, 800GiB storage, 100 Mbps internet bandwidth

-**Note:** For testing or dApp deployment, run a SideChain node only.
-Use the same configuration for multiple nodes on both MainChain and SideChain.
+**Note:** For testing or dApp deployment, run a dAppChain node only.
+Use the same configuration for multiple nodes on both MainChain and dAppChain.

 **Time Syncing:** Ensure your server is time-synced via NTP to avoid syncing issues.